By Dr. Sonia Jain and Arras Amirah

 Our research unveils potential solutions rooted in building resilience.
 Integrating developmental assets at the family, peer, and neighborhood levels nurtures resilience, enabling individuals to thrive amidst adversity.
 There is compelling evidence that many youth exposed to community violence manage to adapt successfully over time.
 Developmental assets have been deemed salient for positive youth development, though limited longitudinal studies have examined their relevance for high-risk youth.
 Using the Developmental Assets framework and merging existing datasets, we tested whether supportive relationships, high expectations, and opportunities build emotional resilience, modifying risk effects over time.

-We modeled trajectories to examine whether protective factors at wave 1 predicted emotional resilience at waves 2 and 3, using the PHDCN dataset.
+We modeled trajectories to examine whether protective factors at wave 1 predicted emotional resilience at waves 2 and 3, using the PHDCN dataset (see paper).
 Over seven years, 60-85% of high-risk youth ETV classified as emotionally resilient.
 And above other factors, the presence of positive peers and supportive relationships with parents or other adults showed significant effects.
 Positive peers and family support were particularly protective for witnesses and victims of violence.
 This aligns with growing resilience research.
 Structured activities (such as sports, drama, arts) and collective efficacy influenced change in resilience differentially among those ETV.
 More research, evaluation and interventions are needed that examine protective factors in the system, community, family and school levels.

 Additionally, in program evaluations, advanced statistical data analysis that controls for complex factors in youth's environments, and provides robust estimates is invaluable to identify specific strategies and designing more effective programs.
 Given the magnitude of the problem and scarce resources, we need to hone in on and scale what works specifically, using advanced research and quantitative methodologies - in addition to stories and narrative.
 Providing advanced research and analytical skills has been a plus point of many of our evaluations.